IvanYuri/Retrieve_Films_info_SQL/Film_Locations_SQL/README.txt

  SELECT * FROM Fimls;
  SELECT Title, ReleaseYear FROM Fimls;
- SELECT Title, ProductionCompany, ReleaseYear FROM Films WHERE Writer IS 'James Cameron';
+ SELECT DISTINTICT Title, ProductionCompany, ReleaseYear FROM Films WHERE Writer IS 'James Cameron';
+ SELECT Title, Actor1, ReleaseYear FROM Films LIMIT 20;
  SELECT Title, Actor1, ReleaseYear FROM Films WHERE ReleaseYear>=2015;

 Alternatively you can update the Python code accondingly to your need.